WalmartSolutions/RavenB-Old2/README.md

 - Mitfox - for making the client.
 - [3000IQPlay][3000IQPlayA] - cracking + deobfuscating the client.
 - [ethanol][ethanolA] - making this awesome README, providing emotional support for 3000IQPlay
-- ? - providing a jar.
+- Atom - providing a jar.

 # Download
 To download this amazing client click [here][download]